magicalsoup/htn-backend-challenge/README.md

 This request will retrieve and return an array of `TSkill` with all the skills with frequency (number of users with this skill) in the range `[<a>, <b>] (inclusive)`

 Note that they are optional, i.e you can make a request without the min_frequency and max_frequency, and you will get an array of `TSkill` representing all the skills.

+Returns 400 for any invalid values for min and max frequency.

 ## Remarks